-Our customer is one of the large European company in defense research and development manufacturing electronics for aircrafts and ground-based systems.
-Typically, in such aerial camera systems, there are multiple cameras that operate at different spectral frequencies and conditions.
+Our customer is one of the large European companies in defense research and development manufacturing electronics for aircraft and ground-based systems.
+Typically, in such aerial camera systems, multiple cameras operate at different spectral frequencies and conditions.
 For example, one such camera may operate at high resolution and suitable for capturing illuminated areas.
-Another camera might be a FLIR camera - Forward Looking InfraRed, operating in infra-red spectrum at a lower frame rate and is idle for thermographic vision.
+Another camera might be a FLIR camera - Forward Looking InfraRed, operating in the infra-red spectrum at a lower frame rate and is idle for thermographic vision.
 Such infrared thermal imaging cameras are used for low or no illumination conditions.
 Or there might be a multispectral camera that can operate across varied frequencies.
-Each of these cameras is typically have different data interfaces and acquisition needed to be performed in parallel without compromising the data rate or quality.
-Image quality need to be improved further in real-time using image processing techniques.
+Each of these cameras typically has different data interfaces and acquisition needed to be performed in parallel without compromising the data rate or quality.
+Image quality needs to be improved further in real-time using image processing techniques.

 In our case of airborne camera systems development, the challenge is to acquire image sensor raw data from two different image sensors with a minimal glass-to-glass latency.
 One of these camera’s output a YUV422 stream with only valid luminous information in a single CSI lane and another an RGB888 stream over dual CSI lane interface.
 After data acquisition, image quality needs to improved/enhanced using complex image processing algorithms in real-time.
 Then various pattern extraction algorithms are to be run on the processed image and features extracted from them.